whitemike889/Checkout-Python-SDK/README.md

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes Orders V2 and Payments V2.

+## Prerequisites

+Python 2.0+ or Python 3.0+

+An environment which supports TLS 1.2 (see the TLS-update site for more information)

 ## Usage